 - Set of stickers

-The neck strap is in two parts.
-At first sight it seems like a good idea: the lower part hooks on to the transmitter, while the upper part stays around your neck.
-A quick release buckle joins the two.
-Unfortunately, although the length appears to be adjustable, the arrangement of the webbing means that the length is actually fixed.
+The neck strap is in two parts, connected by a quick release buckle.
+The idea is good: the lower part hooks on to the transmitter, while the upper part stays around your neck.
+Unfortunately the execution of the webbing is such that the strap cannot be lengthened or shortened, despite having the usual adjusters.
+An odd oversight.

 ![]() |